MarkWme/aks-sb-workshop/02-ClusterResourcesDeployment.md

 **Challenge**

-- What AKS supporting resources did the deployment create?
+- Find the AKS supporting resources that were part of the deployment.
-- What is the name of the resource group that the AKS worker nodes got deployed too?
+- Find the name of the resource group that the AKS worker nodes got deployed too.

 **NOTE**